WHS reviews: Bicycle lighting, mostly powered via dynamo, and USB power from dynamo

 2.a.b.1 Rack mounted:

-Change in rating: The Duxo is now equal first with the Elips and Solo.
-The Duxo is similar to the Solo in optics, but a little bigger reflector and a fully curved surface of the lamp include the retro-reflector.
+Change in rating: The Duxo is now equal 2nd with the Elips and Solo.
+The Duxo is similar to the Solo in optics, but with a little bigger reflector and a fully curved surface of the lamp include the retro-reflector.
 That eliminates a strong white glare for someone who is riding behind you from the reflection of his headlamp onto your taillamp.
 This is what I wrote in my bike lighting standard of 2015, that should be required in taillamps!
 A quick test shows that the light output is good (no too bright spots) as with all Spanninga taillamps in recent years.

 Or if you can still find one: The Philips Lumiring.
 It is still the best taillamp, I compared it directly with the Solo... (esp. better because of more lit-up area, also better than the recent Spanninga lamps in construction and in having really red light, instead of red-orange).